The Supreme Court appears torn about a Trump-era ban on a gun accessory known as bump stocks

 Bump stocks are accessories that replace a rifle’s stock, the part that rests against the shoulder.
 They harness the gun’s recoil energy so that the trigger bumps against the shooter's stationary finger, allowing the gun to fire rapidly.

 They were invented in the early 2000s.
 Under Republican President George W. Bush and Democrat Barack Obama, the ATF decided that bump stocks didn't transform semi-automatic weapons into machine guns.
-The agency revisited the issue at Trump's urging after the Las Vegas shooting and reversed that decision.
+The agency reversed that decision at Trump's urging after the shooting in Las Vegas and another mass shooting at a Parkland, Florida high school that left 17 dead.

-The plaintiffs argue that rifles with bump stocks are different from machine guns because the shooter still must exert pressure on the weapon to keep the rapid fire going and the trigger keeps moving.
+The plaintiffs argue that rifles with bump stocks are different from machine guns because the trigger keeps moving and the shooter must continue to exert pressure on the weapon.

 “It’s still one shot per function of the trigger, even though the shots are coming out of the barrel a lot faster than they were before,” said attorney Jonathan F. Mitchell, who argued on behalf of Texas gun shop owner and Army veteran Michael Cargill.